 When the seat for this average fighter pilot was constructed, none of the real fighter pilots fit into it comfortably.
 Worse still, the rigidity of the seat led to pilot errors and plane crashes.
 In the 1950s, the Air Force repeated the same process with a much larger population size, hoping to arrive at a more accurate set of dimensions of an average fighter pilot.
 It took a courageous young scientist, Gilbert Daniels, to prove that there was no such thing as average.
 From research, he found that none of the existing fighter pilots actually fit into the full set of average dimensions that the Air Force had come up with.
 In fact, he went as far as to say that “it is virtually impossible to find an average pilot not because of any unique traits in this group but because of the great variability of bodily dimensions” and any system designed to fit an average pilot would doom to fail.
 This discovery led the Air Force to take a radically different design route, which was to fit the environment to the pilot.
 Adjustable seats were designed so that pilots could adjust the seats based on their own body size, leading to better performance and flight safety.

 The above story aptly describes how it is also impossible to design rigid school programmes to fit an average student.
-Rather, dynamic programmes need to be customisable in delivery to cater to the interest and needs of our diverse student population.
+Rather, dynamic programmes need to be customisable in delivery to cater to the interest and needs of our diverse student population, based on the resources available to us.

 Mr Kevin Ang